 Employment income is charged to both income tax (as ‘general’ income) and to Class 1 National Insurance Contributions.
-Tax and NIC are normally paid by the employer through the PAYE system, under which the ‘notice of coding’ makes adjustments for tax reliefs due and some tax charges separate from salary.
+Tax and NIC are normally paid by the employer through the PAYE system, under which the ‘notice of coding’ makes adjustments for tax reliefs due and some tax due on other income.
 An employee who has overpaid or underpaid tax at the end of the year should complete a tax return and settle the liability as described in

 Employers and employees both contribute at rates dependent on the level of earnings during a weekly, monthly or annual earnings period.

 No NIC are payable by employee or employer on earnings up to the PT (employees) or ST (employer).
 These thresholds have been different for 3 years but are the same for 2014/15.

 Earnings between the LEL and the PT must be reported by the employer, and the employee receives credit towards

 the State Pension, but no employee NIC are payable.

 Rates of NIC on earnings above the PT/ST depend on whether the employee is within the State Second Pension,

 or is 'contracted out' as a member of a salary-related pension scheme.

 A person with more than one employment can defer the payment of some employee NIC until after the end of the tax year.
 The total amount payable is then checked and limited so the full 12% rate is only applied to income between the PT and the UEL.

 From 2014/15, there is a reduction in employer’s annual NIC of up to £2,000 in total for most employers, regardless of size.
 The employee’s NIC is unaffected.